 Fine Dining in Albuquerque at Ten 3

 If you're looking for the perfect place to have dinner with an incredible view - Ten 3 is your spot!
-They opened their doors for the first time on August 17th and we were super excited to be dining with them on their opening weekend!
+They opened their doors for the first time in August 2019 and we were super excited to be dining with them on their opening weekend!
 Ten 3 is located at an altitude of 10,300 feet, at the top of Sandia Peak, which provides for the most amazing dining views.
-To reach the restaurant you need to take the Sandia Peak Tramway (one of the best things to do in Albuquerque!), which you can read more about below.
+To reach the restaurant you need to take the Sandia Peak Tramway, which also happens to be one of the best things to do in Albuquerque!

-We started our dining experience with delicious cocktails, a bread basket full of home-made creations, and a goat cheese flan.
-Fun fact: because there is less oxygen in the air at higher altitudes, it is said that you feel the effects of alcohol quicker.
+Ten 3 offers delicious cocktails, and they are prepared in a unique way.
+Because there is less oxygen in the air at higher altitudes, it is said that you feel the effects of alcohol quicker.
 Ten 3 takes this into consideration and serves their drinks with slightly less alcohol content than you might typically find.
 Don't worry if you think you are getting short-changed, you will still feel the effects!
+You can't go wrong with starting your meal with a bread basket full of home-made creations, or their goat cheese flan.

 Kyle and I tried the crispy skin chicken and the red chile buffalo short rib which were both outstanding!
 If you have never tried buffalo I can highly recommend trying the Ten 3 variation which was so delicious that I was about to steal Kyle's plate!

-While you're at Sandia Peak - make sure you walk around the top and enjoy the views outside the restaurant as well!
+While you're at Sandia Peak - make sure you walk around the top of the mountain and enjoy the views outside the restaurant as well!

 If you're planning a weekend getaway in Albuquerque, make sure you read our 5 top travel tips on how to best explore all of the things to do in Albuquerque below and let us know how you liked the city!

-The Next Trip Top 5 Tips for a Things to do in Albuquerque for the Weekend
+The Next Trip Top 5 Tips for Things to do in Albuquerque for the Weekend

 1) Water and sunscreen.